awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/AutoScalingGroupLifecycle.md

 ## Instances In Service<a name="as-lifecycle-inservice"></a>

 Instances remain in the `InService` state until one of the following occurs:
-+ A scale in event occurs, and Auto Scaling chooses to terminate this instance in order to reduce the size of the Auto Scaling group\.
++ A scale in event occurs, and Amazon EC2 Auto Scaling chooses to terminate this instance in order to reduce the size of the Auto Scaling group\.
 For more information, see [Controlling Which Auto Scaling Instances Terminate During Scale In](as-instance-termination.md)\.
 + You put the instance into a `Standby` state\.
 For more information, see [Enter and Exit Standby](#as-lifecycle-standby)\.
 + You detach the instance from the Auto Scaling group\.
 For more information, see [Detach an Instance](#as-lifecycle-detach)\.
 + The instance fails a required number of health checks, so it is removed from the Auto Scaling group, terminated, and replaced\.
 For more information, see [Health Checks for Auto Scaling Instances](healthcheck.md)\.